-Glencore International AG was incorporated in Switzerland under Swiss law on June 12, 1987 as a private company limited by shares with registration number CH-170.3.012.738-3.
+Glencore International AG was incorporated in Switzerland under Swiss law on June 12, 1987 as a private company limited by shares and is registered in Switzerland with registration number CHE-106.909.694.
 The registered office of Glencore International AG is at Baarermattstrasse 3, CH-6340 Baar, Switzerland, and its telephone number is: +41 41 709 2000.

-Glencore International AG is a wholly owned subsidiary of Glencore Xstrata plc.
+Glencore International AG is a wholly-owned subsidiary of the Company.